 I had plans to have a water birth at home with a midwife and doula.
 I did many things to prepare for this months before.
 From exercises, to eating well, birth class, hanging up scriptures on my wall, and much more.

-I went into labor on Saturday, August 7th *early* in the morning.
+I went into labor *early* in the morning the day before she was born.
 I was very excited!
 I couldn’t go back to bed because of my excitement.
 My mom came over a few hours after labor started to be with me.
 (I wanted her there for Hallelujah’s birth).
 I was thankful for the time I got to spend with her.
 We laughed and talked a lot.
 And as labor progressed, it was such a comfort to have her there with me.
 Luke’s mom was also there.
 She wanted to show her support and be there if we needed anything, and I greatly enjoyed having her there, too.
 She was such a great help.

 (During this time, we did get my test results back.
 And while things were borderline concerning, since I was already in labor, my midwife let me labor at home.)